 TxDOT’s statewide “Share the Road: Look Twice for Motorcycles” motorcycle safety and public awareness campaign urges motorists to look twice for motorcycles, especially at intersections, where motorcycle collisions most commonly occur.

 Why should drivers be aware of motorcyclists when traveling Texas roads?

-On average, a motorcyclist dies in a crash on Texas roads every day.
-In 2018, 417 riders lost their lives and 920 were seriously injured in crashes.
+On average, one motorcyclist dies in a crash on Texas roads every day.
+In 2020, 482 riders lost their lives and 1,856 were seriously injured in crashes.
 More than half of fatal motorcycle crashes result from collisions with other vehicles.
-Drivers simply don’t see the motorcyle or misjudge its distance and speed.
+Drivers simply don’t see the motorcycle or misjudge its distance and speed.
 The small size of motorcycles can make them appear farther away when they're actually closer.
 The combination of congested roadways, distracted driving and the difficulty of seeing motorcycles in traffic has led to many preventable fatalities each year.

 What are some tips for safely sharing the road with motorcycles?